maga-net/react-query-builder/README.md

 # RPC URL for the blockchain you want to listen to (e.g., Ethereum Sepolia)
 SOURCE_CHAIN_RPC_URL="https://sepolia.infura.io/v3/YOUR_INFURA_PROJECT_ID"

-# (Optional) Address of the bridge contract to monitor on the source chain.
+# Address of the bridge contract to monitor on the source chain.
-# Defaults to a well-known contract on Sepolia for demonstration purposes.
+# If not set, the script uses a default address on Sepolia for demonstration.
-SOURCE_BRIDGE_CONTRACT="0x7a250d5630B4cF539739dF2C5dAcb4c659F2488D"
+SOURCE_BRIDGE_CONTRACT="0x_your_bridge_contract_address_here"

 # Private key of the account that will sign the attestations.
 # MUST start with 0x.
-USE A BURNER ACCOUNT.
+USE A BURNER ACCOUNT WITH NO REAL FUNDS.
 VALIDATOR_PRIVATE_KEY="0x_your_burner_private_key_here"
 ```